-- These are the crowns that we shall wear, When all thy saints are crowned; These are the palms that we shall bear

-- On yonder holy ground.
+These are the crowns that we shall wear, When all thy saints are crowned; These are the palms that we shall bear On yonder holy ground.

-- Far off as yet, reserved in heaven,

-Above that veiling sky,

-They sparkle, like the stars of even,

-To hope's far-piercing eye.
+Far off as yet, reserved in heaven, Above that veiling sky, They sparkle, like the stars of even, To hope's far-piercing eye.

-- These are the robes, unsoiled and white, Which then we shall put on,

-- When, foremost 'mong the sons of light, We sit on yonder throne.

-- That city with the jewelled crest, Like some new-lighted sun;

-- A blaze of burning amethyst- Ten thousand orbs in one;-

-- That is the city of the saints,

-Where we so soon shall stand,

-When we shall strike these desert-tents,

-And guit this desert-sand.
+- These are the robes, unsoiled and white, Which then we shall put on, When, foremost 'mong the sons of light, We sit on yonder throne. - That city with the jewelled crest, Like some new-lighted sun; - A blaze of burning amethyst-Ten thousand orbs in one;- - That is the city of the saints, Where we so soon shall stand, When we shall strike these desert-tents, And quit this desert-sand.

-These are the everlasting hills,

-These are the everlasting hills,

-With summits bathed in day:

-The slopes down which the living rills,
+These are the everlasting hills, With summits bathed in day: The slopes down which the living rills, Soft-lapsing, take their way.

-Fair vision! how thy distant gleam

-Brightens time's saddest hue;

-Far fairer than the fairest dream,
+Fair vision! how thy distant gleam Brightens time's saddest hue; Far fairer than the fairest dream, And yet so strangely true!